NovationScripts/Multimillionaire/README.md

 After completing the game, each player will receive some of the most valuable tokens, which will be in high demand because these tokens are essential to play the game.

+No one will receive tokens for free, except for the contract owner, those who can help with the project’s implementation, and those who can invest.

 How do you think, is it possible to launch such a project, including the token and interfaces, with a zero budget?

 **We enjoy doing what we love, and we have a talent for it**.